khandkerislam/Arastu-Blacklight/README.md

 `docker compose exec web bundle exec sidekiq`

 You can check the status of your jobs at `http:localhost:3000/sidekiq`

+#### Solr Schema

+Changes to the Solr Schema can be made in the `./blacklight-core/conf/managed-schema.xml` Changes to the Solr Config can be made in the `./blacklight-core/conf/solrconfig.xml`

 #### Run Tests